Who requires a Boater Education ID Card in Delaware?

 In Delaware, all boat operators born on or after January 1st, 1978 are required to complete a boating safety course.
 The course must be approved by the Delaware Division of Fish and Wildlife.
 Boaters are required to carry the resulting certificate of boating safety education at all times when operating a boat.
 Any person with a valid Delaware River Captain’s, Bay pilot’s license or the equivalent is exempt.

 Persons must be at least 14 years of age to operate a personal watercraft.
 An adult must be o board when a 14 or 15 year old who has completed a boating safety course and holds a certification card is operating.
 PWC operators 16 years of age, who hold a boating safety education certificate, can operate without adult supervision.

 DELAWARE LIFE JACKET REQUIREMENTS

-When boating in Delaware, you are required to have at least one U.S. Coast Guard approved Type I, II or III PFD or lifejacket for each person on board, regardless of the length of vessel.
+Boaters in Delaware are required to have at least one U.S. Coast Guard approved Type I, II or III PFD or lifejacket for each person on board.
 In addition, you must also have at least one U.S. Coast Guard approved Type IV PFD, either a ring buoy or seat cushion, if the vessel is 16 feet in length or greater.

 Exceptions to this requirement include: